Statistics

 Tinfoil: Never

 All of these items take a lot of time to decompose, but that does not mean that all hope is lost.
 Aluminum cans, plastic bottles, and glass bottles are some of the most recycled items in the United States today.
-Glass is one of very few resources that can be recycled almost infinitely without losing its quality.
+Glass is one of the very few resources that can be recycled almost infinitely without losing its quality.

 How Do We Know It Takes This Long?

 Many of the things listed above haven't been around for more than 100 years so how do we know that it takes hundreds or even thousands of years for these things to decompose?
-There is no firsthand evidence of decomposition rate but these things can be observed through respiratory tests that scientists conduct.
-They do this by placing a solid waste sample, such as an apple core or paper towel, into a microbe-rich compost vessel and measure the amount of CO2 produced.
+There is no firsthand evidence of the decomposition rate but these things can be observed through respiratory tests that scientists conduct.
+They do this by placing a solid waste sample, such as an apple core or paper towel, into a microbe-rich compost vessel and measuring the amount of CO2 produced.
 The results of the carbon dioxide levels serve as indicators for degradation.

 What Happens When Trash Goes to a Landfill?